Huberman Lab

 Stanford researchers are growing brain organoids, exposing them to cortisol, and mapping results back to genomic data from children in the Puerto Rico yoga/mindfulness trial to identify genes that protect against stress.

-"We can look at treatment response for the yoga and mindfulness preventive intervention and for the cue center therapy — bringing more light into the biology of resilience."
+"And not only that, we can actually also look at response, treatment response for the intervention, for the yoga and mindfulness preventive intervention, and for the treatment, for the cue center therapy."

 Yoga